kitao/pyxel/README.md

 ### Try Pyxel Examples

-After installing Pyxel, the examples of Pyxel will be copied to the current directory with the following command:
+After installing Pyxel, you can copy some example projects to the current directory with the following command:

 ```sh
 pyxel copy_examples
 ```

-The examples to be copied are as follows:
+This will create a new directory `pyxel_examples/` with the following projects:

 <table>
 <tr>